How I Trained 100+ Engineers to Code with AI Agents (Cursor + Claude)

 Measured Outcomes

-- 40% reduction in average feature delivery time
+- 40% reduction in average feature delivery time — measured from story start to merge

 - Zero HIPAA/FHIR standard violations slipping into production since the program started